collage of mountain vistas

 The Museum is in the process of developing and incorporating additional programs and methods to assist persons with disabilities.

-For guests with mobility disabilities: Written material to assist wheelchair guests to find fastest and easiest routes.
-Wheelchairs available free of charge, first come, first served.
 Other special services include personal assistance from security, docents and Marines, who are available to assist anyone in any endeavor.

 FOOD AND BEVERAGE FACILITIES: Located on the 2nd floor.
 All facilities are accessible to wheelchairs.
 Most tables are accessible for guests in wheelchairs.
 Tables are located throughout Mess Hall and Tun Tavern.
 Table height 29 in.; they are not fixed to the floor; booths in Tun Tavern are 29 in. high.
 Aisles between tables 29 in. wide.
 Special procedures for food locations with railings for crowd control: Mess Hall food line railings are stainless steel and 33 in. high.

 GIFT SHOP: Aisles vary throughout the facility, but are accessible to wheelchairs.
 Aisles clear of temporary displays.
+Carries a full line of Marine themed clothing, collectables, books and toys.
+Link to on-line store.

 STAFF TRAINING: Personnel have been trained to serve guests using wheelchairs, guests with mobility, visual, or hearing disabilities.
 All staff, i.e. government, food service, store staff, are all familiar with Federal ADA laws.
 NMMC provides initial and ongoing docent training, focusing on accessibility and assistance to guests with disabilities; docent receive a 4-hr. refresher with updates and identify new issues quarterly.